openvinotoolkit/openvino/samples/python/benchmark/bert_benchmark/README.md

 This sample demonstrates how to estimate performance of a Bert model using Asynchronous Inference Request API.
 Unlike [demos](https://docs.openvino.ai/2023.2/omz_demos.html) this sample doesn't have configurable command line arguments.
 Feel free to modify sample's source code to try out different options.

+For more detailed information on how this sample works, check the dedicated [article](https://docs.openvino.ai/2023.2/openvino_inference_engine_ie_bridges_python_sample_bert_benchmark_README.html)

+The sample downloads a model and a tokenizer, export the model to onnx, reads the exported model and reshapes it to enforce dynamic input shapes, compiles the resulting model, downloads a dataset and runs benchmarking on the dataset.

+## Requirements

 The following Python API is used in the application:

 | Feature                  | API                                             | Description                                  |